"It is almost time": Wizkid teases with new images as tracklist for Morayo leaks

 Wizkid describes his new kind of music

-Legit.ng recalls reporting how Wizkid expressed his anger about being boxed and the kind of music he makes.
+Legit.ng recalls reporting how Wizkid expressed his anger about being boxed when it comes to the kind of music he makes.

-During the rant, the Nigerian singer noted that he is no longer an Afrobeats singer, revealing the type of music he now makes.
+During the rant, the Nigerian singer noted that he was no longer an Afrobeats singer, revealing the type of music he now makes.

 After revealing that he now makes Bollywood music, he slammed his fans, throwing abusive words at them.